DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_ipads.md

 * scope their deployment
 * prepare their environment
 * set up and deploy Apple devices
-* enable teachers to create engaging learning experiences with Apple tools
+* enable teachers to create engaging learning experiences with Apple tools.

-It includes a checklist with project milestones, best practices for deployment scenarios and guidance on iPad using mobile data.
+It includes a checklist with project milestones, best practices for deployment scenarios and guidance on iPads using mobile data.
 It has links to additional resources including videos and Apple Professional Services.

 ## Get help using your iPads